Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Detailed Assumptions for the Transfer Bound

-\underline{\emph{(A2-iii) Online Q-learning with dependent returns}} If episodes are generated on a single instance or the policy is updated on-the-fly, the return sequence becomes $\beta$-mixing with mixing time $\tau_\beta$.
-Applying uniform-stability results for $\beta$-mixing processes \cite{mohri2010stability,abeles2024generalization} gives
+\textbf{(A2-iii) Online \(Q\)-learning with dependent returns.} If the policy is updated on the fly, the return sequence is no longer i.i.d.
+Under a \(\beta\)-mixing assumption with mixing time \(\tau_\beta\), uniform-stability arguments for \(\beta\)-mixing processes \cite{mohri2010stability,abeles2024generalization} yield an optimistic rate of the form